 Our cognitive minds sank to the level of our early limbic brain.
 We were at one with the

 Side-Striped Jackal yipping intermittently, excitedly, sometimes hysterically.
 The little dog was motivated by its emotions, not words.
 Food?
 A bitch in heat?
 I wondered.
 Lucky devil if it was the latter.
 My mental words were motivated by feelings surfacing out of the depths of my subconscious.
 Words, which if examined, hinted of an excitement no less profound than that of the Jackals yips.
 I had an ally in the hunt for the crocodile in the people’s minds.

 Watching the hub burned back leaving a wider ring of ash, I would stretch out a leg to nudge a spoke back into the center of our combustion.

 Moses and I sat mesmerized watching the flames lick resurgent, like the Jackals yips.

 There was no need for words, we had the yips of our reunited soul.

 The small licks of light push back the darkness enough to let me make out his features.
 He had aged better than I. The flames warm hue reflected surreptitiously off his skin, imparting it with a wrinkle free smoothness.

 Whatever blemishes there were, if any, were removed by the shadows on his countenance.
-It polished inside his outline in the firelight.
+It polished the inside of his outline with firelight.

-I dropped my eyes back to the hypnotic flames, leaning forward as I spoke.
+I sank my eyes back to the hypnotic flames, leaning forward as I spoke.
 “The last I heard he was up in Nigeria.”

-I forced my concentration away from the fires subtle grip as I continued,
+I forced my concentration away from the fires subtle grip.

 “I saw this in a post from one of our veterans.”